kundujyoti13/Pacman_MultiAgentSearch/README.md

 ## Acknowledgements

-We are very grateful to UC Berkeley CS188 for developing and sharing their [UC Pacman Projects](http://ai.berkeley.edu/project_overview.html) and https://inst.eecs.berkeley.edu/~cs188/fa24/projects/ with us for learning purposes.
+We are very grateful to UC Berkeley CS188 for developing and sharing their [UC Pacman Projects](http://ai.berkeley.edu/project_overview.html) and RMIT  with us for learning purposes.